Over a year ago, life gave us a chance to make some major memories.

 Other options like The Gypsy Kit, Gyros and Kabob, Willie’s Place all were closed on Sunday.
 We drove around quite bit and found most places to be to closed so ended up eating brunch at Denny’s.

-After that, it was a straight two-hour drive which led us to our temporary housing situation where we stayed for good two months before finally making our way to a place we now call “Home”.
+After that, it was a straight two-hour drive which led us to our temporary housing situation where we stayed for a good two months before finally making our way to a place we now call “Home”.

 1 Comment